The Cavalier Daily

 Dang sprinted away, arms aloft and shaking.
 He ran into one big communal hug.
 All anyone in that crush of bodies could do was lean on someone else and smile, too exhausted for anything more.
 That is because No. 9 seed Virginia had somehow beaten No. 8 seed North Carolina State, 2-1, to advance to the ACC Tournament quarterfinals.

 Bonkers does not quite summarize it.
-But perhaps Coach George Gelnovatch dispatched a little prescience before the game, on Tuesday.
+But perhaps Coach George Gelnovatch dispatched a little prescience a day before the game.

-“We’re more determined than ever,” Gelnovatch said then.
+“We’re more determined than ever,” Gelnovatch said Tuesday.
 “I think there’s belief in the team.”

 That helps explain what happened Wednesday night between the Cavaliers (9-5-3) and the Wolfpack (9-3-5) at Dail Soccer Field.
-It gushed out, the belief.
-It remained even as NC State junior Taig Healey scored in the 36th minute and even as senior goalkeeper Joey Batrouni exited at halftime with an apparent head injury.
+That belief remained even as NC State junior Taig Healey scored in the 36th minute and even as senior goalkeeper Joey Batrouni exited at halftime with an apparent head injury.
 It remained even as the chances fizzled out in the second half.

 In the 72nd minute, it calcified into something tangible.
-The equalizer looked vintage.
+The equalizing goal looked vintage.
 It started with Dang intercepting a pass at midfield, then senior defender Paul Wiese swinging in one of his trademark crosses, the ones that loop and dip into precisely the right spot.

 This one looped and dipped onto junior forward Triton Beauvois’s head.
 The net bulged a blink later and that was the first goal.